 Once you have chosen an activity or activities to blend, consider which blended teaching model best fits the activity.
 (For a review of blended teaching models, see Chapter 2: Online Integration in K-12 Blended Teaching: A Guide to Personalized Learning and Online Integration.)

-15-2.4 Deciding What To Do In-person in an English Language Arts Classroom
+6.4 Deciding What To Do In-person in an FCS Classroom

 Blended learning is the strategic combination of online and in-person modalities.
 But how do teachers decide which activities to do online and which to do in person?

-One way to begin answering the question of what can be done most effectively in person is to look at your strengths as a teacher, the needs of your students, and the types of activities that lend themselves to the best use of the in-person space.
+One way to begin answering the question of what can be done most effectively in person is to look at your strengths as a teacher, the needs of your students, and the types of activities that lend themselves to the best use of the in-person space and labs.

-For example, students may be working (collaboratively or alone) on a project or paper.
+For example, students may be working (collaboratively or alone) on a sewing project.
 You want to do this in person because you know they will have many specific, unique questions.
-Answering those questions in the moment that they come up can keep students from getting stalled in the process and keep energy high.
+Since you have posted tutorials online in your learning management system, you may recommend students look there first.
+This will free you up to answer more difficult questions and check progress and key points in the process.
+This creates a learning environment where students can get answers in the moment that they come up and prevents students from getting stalled in the process and keeps energy high.
 It also helps assure that students don’t have to back up and redo work.

 Similarly, you may want to begin a discussion in person.
 You want students to get excited about the topic and begin thinking about the possibilities of the discussion.
 Once they’ve had this beginning, they may be more ready to participate in an online discussion.

-Role-playing, whole class simulations, reading circles, discussions of goals and progress may all be activities that work best in the in-person space.
+Discussions of goals and progress may be activities that work best in the in-person space.